Sankai Juku: Awards and recognition

-In 1982, "Kinkan Shonen" was awarded the Grand Prix of Belgrade International Theatre Festival.
+1982, "Kinkan Shonen" was awarded the Grand Prix of Belgrade International Theatre Festival.

-In 1982, "Kinkan Shonen" was awarded the TZ Rose at the Munich Theatre Festival.
+1982, "Kinkan Shonen" was awarded the TZ Rose at the Munich Theatre Festival.

-In February 2002, "HIBIKI" won the 26th Laurence Olivier Award for Best New Dance Production.
+2002, "HIBIKI" won the 26th Laurence Olivier Award for Best New Dance Production.

-In 2007, "TOKI" received "Grand Prix of the 6th The Asahi Performing Arts Awards" and Sankai Juku received "Kirin Special Grant for Dance."
+2007, "TOKI" received "Grand Prix of the 6th The Asahi Performing Arts Awards" and Sankai Juku received "Kirin Special Grant for Dance."